e18e/e18e/docs/blog/sourcemaps-or-not.md

 - Anyone who debugs `node_modules` regularly in production
 - Anyone interpreting a production stack trace

-Also worth noting, only the third needs the original source code to be part of the published package, and only if the published code is not readable.
+Also worth noting, only the third point needs the original source code to be part of the published package, and only if the published code is not readable.

 ## Who pays for source maps?